A Local's One Week Costa Rica Itinerary

 Dry season offers consistently sunny weather and lower chances of rain, especially on the Pacific coast.
 It's an excellent time for outdoor activities like hiking, wildlife spotting, and exploring national parks.
 However, since most people visit during these months, the crowds are also largest at this time of year and prices for everything shoot up.

-Although certainly not ideal for most visitors, the rainy season is not necessarily a bad time to visit.
+The rainy season, although certainly not ideal for most visitors, is not necessarily a bad time to visit.
 Even in rainy season, Costa Rica doesn’t typically have constant rain; most days you can expect afternoon showers and the occasional downpour, but decent weather the rest of the day.

 This is also considered the "green" season, so there’s always lots of wildlife activity, the rainforests look spectacular, and water-based activities like whitewater rafting are more thrilling due to the higher river levels.
 You will also find far fewer crowds and lower prices for just about everything.
 But you generally need to have more days for your trip to mitigate the risk of losing days to rain (trail wash outs, closed parks, cancelled activities, etc.).